rory-little/rory-little.github.io/_posts/2020-07-22-jobs_rooks_polynomials.md

   R(B_1, x) = 1 + 4x + 2x^2
 $$

-We can similarly easily perform the counts for $$B_2$$, and arrive at the second rook polynomial
+We can similarly easily perform the counts for $$B_2$$, and arrive at the second rook polynomial:

 $$
   R(B_2, x) = 1 + 5x + 4x^2